 A table full for people! - You can either get everyone to bring all their bits and bobs from home to pool together or buy all the crafty-making stuff and divide the cost.
 It’s a time of sharing.

-A plan – if you want to make the most out of your craft making then it is best to have a couple of set projects to accomplish during the workshop.
+A craft plan – if you want to make the most out of your craft making then it is best to have a couple of set projects to accomplish during the workshop.
 You can have a theme such as ‘Christmas cards’ and then work on all the different types of cards for Christmas – greeting cards, table place cards and decorative cards to hang on the tree or as a window chain.
 A couple of people beforehand can source materials, come up with artistic designs and then lead the group on how to do them at the workshop.

-Over the next two weeks we will bring you some ideas on traditional Norwegian Christmas crafts and decorations but if you want to get started early you can always have a pepperkake party – make, bake and decorate.
+Over the next few weeks we will bring you some ideas on traditional Norwegian Christmas crafts and decorations but if you want to get started early you can always have a pepperkake party – make, bake and decorate.
 We have recipes for pepperkaker with decoration ideas: